S0hamRay/openvla-robot-experiments/README.md

 This repository contains experiments and evaluations for OpenVLA (Open Vision Language Action) models in robotic environments using MuJoCo simulation.

+NOTE: This project is still in progress, updates may have minor bugs while I work on integrating the autoencoders, simulation and model

 ## Project Structure

 - `openvla-main/` - Main OpenVLA implementation and experiments